codewhitesec/qubes-keepass/README.md

 #### Credential Specific Options

-* `timeout` - specifies a credential specific timeout before the clipboard gets cleared after the credential was copied.
+* `timeout` - specifies a credential specific timeout before the clipboard gets cleared after the credential was copied
 * `qubes` - specifies an allow list of qubes for the credential.
-The credential can only be copied into the specified qubes.
+The credential can only be copied into the specified qubes
 * `trust` - specifies the minimum trust level that a qube needs to be able to receive this credential
+* `meta` - specifies a list of qubes that are only allowed to obtain meta information of the credential (username, url)

 #### Global Options